vegaprotocol/documentation/docs/node-operators/migration-guides/update-network-with-checkpoint.md

 sidebar_position: 1
 ---

+## Assumptions for the upgrade guide
+The instructions below are written for Debian-like Linux operating systems.

+The guide uses systemd commands(`systemctl` and `journalctl`) to control binaries in our setup.
+If you are using something different, that article's commands may vary.

+This guide is specifically intended for those who are already running a validator node with version `v0.68.0` or higher

+Before you start, note that the instructions use the following variables for file paths:

+* `<VEGA-NETWORK-HOME>`: the home path to the Vega network, e.g., `/home/vega/vega_home`
+* `<TENDERMINT-HOME>`: the Tendermint home path, e.g., `/home/vega/tendermint_home`
+* `<VEGAVISOR-HOME>`: the Vega Visor home path, e.g., `/home/vega/vegavisor_home`
+* `<BACKUP-FOLDER>`: the folder where you store backups, e.g., `/home/vega/backups`
+* `<VISOR-BIN>`: the path to the Vega Visor binary, e.g., `/home/vega/bin/visor`
+* `<VEGA-BIN>`: the path to the Vega core binary, e.g., `/home/vega/bin/vega`
+* `<CHAIN-ID>`: new chain ID for network; it is required to pass as an argument for data-node, e.g., current chain ID on mainnet is: `vega-mainnet-0009`

+The following are placeholders for the PostgreSQL connection details for the data node - the ones you put in the data node `config.toml`.

+* `<VEGA-DB-USER>` - PostgreSQL user you create and put in the data node config
+* `<VEGA-DB-NAME>` - PostgreSQL database name

+We will refer to the above paths in the following guide.
+The sample paths given above are just examples.
+We recommend setting the paths that align with the conventions adopted by your organisation.

 ## Study the changes between versions
 Before upgrading your node software, read the upgrading file in the Vega repo for a full list of the changes between the two versions, and review the breaking API changes.